 - have started the course, and

 - are making satisfactory progress towards completing the course, and

 - are meeting the requirements for maintaining the enrolment, and

 - hold an approved diploma level educator qualification, or have completed at least 50 per cent of the course.

-This transition provision will end on 31 December 2019.
-From 1 January 2020, an educator will need to have completed their ECT qualification to be considered a qualified ECT.
+Once regulation 242 expires, an educator will need to have completed their ECT qualification to be considered a qualified ECT.
 However, educators ‘actively working towards’ an approved ECT qualification may still be counted as a certificate III or diploma level educator, depending on how much of the approved ECT qualification they have completed.